hibernick/RasPreenFM2/README.md

 while loading patches.

 Other things i changed:
-- Changed BLOCK_SIZE to 16, gave me first horrible aliasing in the higher notes, changing Osc.h Line 128 for (int k=0; k<32; )
+- Changed BLOCK_SIZE to 16 for smaller latency, gave me first horrible aliasing in the higher notes, changing Osc.h Line 128 for (int k=0; k<32; )
     to
     for (int k=0; k<BLOCK_SIZE; ) {
   seemed to help

-- the BPM/LFO/Env/ARP/etc internal clock changed to the smaler BLOCKSIZE
+- the BPM/LFO/Env/ARP/etc internal clock changed to match the smaler BLOCKSIZE

 - the Operators start a 0°, didn't like the Click to much at 90°